haproxytech/kubernetes-ingress/documentation/annotations-custom.md

 ### Structure

-`frontend.<frontend-name>.<org>/<user-annotation-name>`
+`frontend.<frontend-name>.<org>/<custom-annotation-name>`

 the only difference is extra information what frontend this settings belong to.
-With HAProxy Ingress controller, you have 3 different frontends: `http`, `https` and `stats`, each can be customized with user annotations.
+With HAProxy Ingress controller, you have 3 different frontends: `http`, `https` and `stats`, each can be customized with custom annotations.

-## Where can user annotations can be defined ?
+## Where can custom annotations can be defined ?

 ### Frontend Annotations